adzerk/apso/README.md

 ### ExtraMiscDirectives

-The `ExtraMiscDirectives` trait exposes the directives `httpCacheFor(maxAgeDuration)` and `optionalRefererHost` to set the cache-control header to the supplied finite duration (the minimum resolution is 1 second) to extract the referer from the HTTP request header, respectively.
+The `ExtraMiscDirectives` trait exposes the directives `cacheControlMaxAge(maxAgeDuration)` and `optionalRefererHost` to set the cache-control header to the supplied finite duration (the minimum resolution is 1 second) to extract the referer from the HTTP request header, respectively.
 The `ExtraMiscDirectives` companion object exposes a `cacheControlNoCache` directive to reply with the `no-cache` option in the `Cache-Control` header.

 ### Implicits